clement-del/hol-dassault/README.md

 Clean the search bar
 Click on "form filled out" in the "browse variables" section if you wish to add context in the "form filled out" event Save the segment

+Segment 3:
+This person-level audience is about combining profiles and account attributes

+In the home page, under Customer, click on audiences, then create audience, build rule Type "Job title" in the attribute search bar, drag and drop the attribute, and select CEO, CFO, CTO Clean the search bar, navigate to XDM Individual Profile/Person Component/Source Account key/